 This aromatic sauce is an excellent vehicle for many ingredients like paneer, vegetables, meats, dals, and seafood and by preparing it in advance, you can significantly reduce the cooking time for many Indian recipes.

-Wherever the recipe calls for sauteeing the onions along with ginger-garlic paste and add tomato puree, you can substitute this masala for the above ingredients.
-This masala will make the life so much easier, no more sauteing or chopping of ingredients required.
+Wherever the recipe calls for sauteing the onions along with ginger-garlic paste and add tomato puree, you can substitute this masala for the above ingredients.
+This masala will make life so much easier, no more sauteing or chopping of ingredients required.
 For example:

 Instant Pot Boiled Onion Tomato Masala For Indian Curries